Critical $(P_5,dart)$-Free Graphs: Abstract

 \section{Abstract}

 Given two graphs $H_1$ and $H_2$, a graph is $(H_1,H_2)$-free if it contains no induced subgraph isomorphic to $H_1$ nor $H_2$.
-Let $P_t$ be the path on $t$ vertices.
 A dart is the graph obtained from a diamond by adding a new vertex and making it adjacent to exactly one vertex with degree 3 in the diamond.

-In this paper, we show that there are finitely many $k$-vertex-critical $(P_5,dart)$-free graphs for $k \ge 1$ To prove these results, we use induction on $k$ and perform a careful structural analysis via Strong Perfect Graph Theorem combined with the pigeonhole principle based on the properties of vertex-critical graphs.
+In this paper, we show that there are finitely many $k$-vertex-critical $(P_5,dart)$-free graphs for $k \ge 1$.
+To prove these results, we use induction on $k$ and perform a careful structural analysis via Strong Perfect Graph Theorem combined with the pigeonhole principle based on the properties of vertex-critical graphs.
 Moreover, for $k \in \{5, 6, 7\}$ we characterize all $k$-vertex-critical $(P_5,dart)$-free graphs using a computer generation algorithm.
 Our results imply the existence of a polynomial-time certifying algorithm to decide the $k$-colorability of $(P_5,dart)$-free graphs for $k \ge 1$ where the certificate is either a $k$-coloring or a $(k+1)$-vertex-critical induced subgraph.

 {\bf Keywords.} Graph coloring; $k$-critical graphs; Strong perfect graph theorem; Polynomial-time algorithms.